 Brookline Bancorp in Focus

-Based in Boston, Brookline Bancorp (BRKL) is in the Finance sector, and so far this year, shares have seen a price change of 8.32%.
-The bank holding company is currently shelling out a dividend of $0.1 per share, with a dividend yield of 2.81%.
-This compares to the Financial - Savings and Loan industry's yield of 2.24% and the S&P 500's yield of 1.93%.
+Brookline Bancorp (BRKL) is headquartered in Boston, and is in the Finance sector.
+The stock has seen a price change of 3.11% since the start of the year.
+The bank holding company is currently shelling out a dividend of $0.11 per share, with a dividend yield of 3.09%.
+This compares to the Financial - Savings and Loan industry's yield of 2.26% and the S&P 500's yield of 1.92%.

-Looking at dividend growth, the company's current annualized dividend of $0.42 is up 6.3% from last year.
-Brookline Bancorp has increased its dividend 2 times on a year-over-year basis over the last 5 years for an average annual increase of 3.72%.
-Any future dividend growth will depend on both earnings growth and the company's payout ratio; a payout ratio is the proportion of a firm's annual earnings per share that it pays out as a dividend.
-Right now, Brookline's payout ratio is 39%, which means it paid out 39% of its trailing 12-month EPS as dividend.
+Looking at dividend growth, the company's current annualized dividend of $0.44 is up 11.4% from last year.
+In the past five-year period, Brookline Bancorp has increased its dividend 3 times on a year-over-year basis for an average annual increase of 4.36%.
+Future dividend growth will depend on earnings growth as well as payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
+Right now, Brookline's payout ratio is 41%, which means it paid out 41% of its trailing 12-month EPS as dividend.

-Looking at this fiscal year, BRKL expects solid earnings growth.
-The Zacks Consensus Estimate for 2019 is $1.10 per share, with earnings expected to increase 2.80% from the year ago period.
+BRKL is expecting earnings to expand this fiscal year as well.
+The Zacks Consensus Estimate for 2019 is $1.16 per share, with earnings expected to increase 8.41% from the year ago period.

-For instance, it's a rare occurrence when a tech start-up or big growth business offers their shareholders a dividend.
-It's more common to see larger companies with more established profits give out dividends.
-Income investors must be conscious of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
+High-growth firms or tech start-ups, for example, rarely provide their shareholders a dividend, while larger, more established companies that have more secure profits are often seen as the best dividend options.
+During periods of rising interest rates, income investors must be mindful that high-yielding stocks tend to struggle.
 With that in mind, BRKL is a compelling investment opportunity.
 Not only is it a strong dividend play, but the stock currently sits at a Zacks Rank of 3 (Hold).

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report